-Figure 4-4 outlines the ACE process when conducted during the Programming Screen.
-Sections 4.6.1 through 4.6.6 of this Manual further describe the ACE process when conducted during the Programming Screen.
+The ACE process varies depending on whether it is started in the Planning Screen, Programming Screen, or PD&E. Figure 4-4 outlines the ACE process when conducted during the Programming Screen.
+The following sections further describe the ACE process when conducted during the Programming Screen.
 For details about ACE during the Planning Screen, see Chapter 3 of this Manual.
-For information about the ACE process during the PD&E phase, refer to PD&E Manual, Part 2, Chapter 6, Alternatives.
+For information about the ACE process during the PD&E phase, refer to PD&E Manual, Part 1, Chapter 4, Project Development Process.